Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 \section{A model of measurement in a Hamiltonian world}

-Suppose we wished to measure an observable $A(q,p)$ of the system~\eqref{eq_HamsEqs} at time $t_0$.
+Suppose one wished to measure an observable $A(q,p)$ of the system~\eqref{eq_HamsEqs} at time $t_0$.
 In the world of Hamiltonian mechanics this can only be done by coupling the system to a measuring apparatus, where the joint system ($=$~object-system $+$ apparatus) is itself a Hamiltonian system, with

-Here $(x,y)$ are canonical coordinates on the $2m$-dimensional phase space of the apparatus; $H_\text{app}$ is the apparatus' Hamiltonian; and $H_\text{int}$ is the interaction between system and apparatus, which we will assume to be switched on only briefly around $t=t_0$.
-We now stipulate a model for the measurement.
+Here $(x,y)$ are canonical coordinates on the $2m$-dimensional phase space of the apparatus; $H_\text{app}$ is the apparatus' Hamiltonian; and $H_\text{int}$ is the interaction between system and apparatus, which I will assume to be switched on only briefly around $t=t_0$.
+I now stipulate a model for the measurement.